TIGRLab/tigrlab.github.io/members/index.md

         <a href="/images/ppl.n.calarco.jpg"><img src="/images/ppl.n.calarco.jpg"></a>
 </figure>

-Navona Calarco (BA Philosophy, University of Toronto; BA Cognitive Science, York University) is a Research Analyst.
-Calarco assists with data management and quality control for several studies in the lab.
-In the past year, she has analyzed clinical, cognitive, and imaging data for several ongoing projects, and contributed to the preparation of presentations, posters, and manuscripts.
-Calarco is most interested in understanding the theory underlying various imaging and statistical methods, and what these methods can and cannot tell us about human cognition.
+Calarco (BA Philosophy, University of Toronto; BA Cognitive Science, York University) is starting an MSc. in the Institute of Medical Science program, under the direction of Dr. Voineskos, after spending three years in the lab as an RA.
+Her thesis work will support the central aims of Dr. Voineskos’ OMHF-funded longitudinal study examining the neurobiology of persistent negative symptoms (PNS) in first-episode psychosis.
+Specifically, Navona will describe disruptions in white matter network circuitry, and test if these disruptions can be used by a machine learning classifier to accurately predict which individuals will go on to develop PNS.
+If successful, this work will advance early identification and inform intervention efforts.
+This project was funded by CIHR CGS-M and CAMH’s Discovery Fund award.
+Navona will also work as an RA for lab alumnus and collaborator Dr. Yuliya Nikolova, on a project aiming to test the “accelerated aging” hypothesis of depression.

 Judy Kwan, B.Sc.
 ----------------